NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Talismanic Sage.md

 **Prerequisites** Talisman Dabbler Dedication
 * * *
-You have forgotten more about talismans than lesser warriors have ever known.
-Normally, affixing more than one talisman to an item causes the talismans to be suppressed, but when you [[Actions/Affix a Talisman|Affix a Talisman]], you can specially treat one item you're working on, allowing it to have two active talismans at once.

-This special treatment ends if you use Affix a Talisman to treat a new item for this ability.
+Normally, affixing more than one talisman to an item causes the talismans to be suppressed, but when you Affix a Talisman, you can specially treat one item you're working on, allowing it to have two active talismans at once.
+This special treatment ends if you use [[Actions/Affix a Talisman|Affix a Talisman]] to treat a new item for this ability.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*